Connecting Chapters

 All program materials and training are provided at no cost.

-If you have questions about the Connecting Chapters program, please contact Courtney Shreve.
+If you have questions about the Connecting Chapters program, please contact Brooke Carpenter at brookec@nefb.org.

 The development of this program was supported in part by the National Agriculture in the Classroom grant no. 2017-38858 from the USDA National Institute of Food and Agriculture.